muppet9010/Streamlabs-Rcon-Integration/README.md

 - PyInstaller  =  https://www.pyinstaller.org/
 - MCRcon  =  https://github.com/uncaught-exceptions/mcrcon

 Build the scripts into an exe using PyInstaller via Build.bat.
-It will place the exe in the "build\dist" folder.
+It will place the exe and other files in the `build\dist` folder.
+This `dist` folder is the program and can be shared via zip.